-Spain and Romania were once part of the Roman Empire, but when the empire split up into seperate countries, Romania was isolated and therefore greatly influenced by the Slavic nations around it.
+Spain and Romania were once part of the Roman Empire, but when the empire split up into separate countries, Romania was isolated and therefore greatly influenced by the Slavic nations around it.
 This resulted in the fact that there are many similarities, but also differences between the languages.

 Both Romanian and Spanish are phonetic languages and use similar syntaxes (sentence structures).
-Their lexical similarity ranks a 0.71 on a scale from 0 to 1, which means that there are quite some words that seem similar and have the same meaning as well.
+Their lexical similarity ranks at 0.71 on a scale from 0 to 1, which means that there are quite some words that seem similar and have the same meaning as well.

 On the other hand, Spanish and Romania do not use the same alphabet.
 The Spanish alphabet consists of 27 letters (the standard Roman alphabet plus the letter ñ,) while the Romanian language added 5 new letters to the standard Roman alphabet, in order to satisfy the phonetic needs.

 Whichever language you choose to study, either of these languages is easy to learn, especially when you already speak one of them.